MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/devices/teams-ip-phones.md

 | Yealink VP59        | 91.15.0.50          | Atualização 2020 #7           |
 | Yealink CP960       | 73.15.0.111       | Atualização 2020 #7           |

-### <a name="product-release-information-for-collaboration-bars"></a>Informações de versão do produto para Barras de Colaboração
+### <a name="product-release-information-for-teams-rooms-on-android"></a>Informações de versão do produto para Salas do Teams no Android

-A seguir estão as versões mais recentes do firmware e do aplicativo da Barra de Colaboração do Teams.
+A seguir estão as salas do Teams mais recentes em versões de firmware e aplicativo Android.

 #### <a name="app-versions"></a>Versões do aplicativo